Remedies for hematomas

 Remedies to accelerate the recovery of the skin

 Tradition has plenty of folk remedies used to reduce or avoid bruising.
-Among them we will mention the following:
+Among other popular remedies we will mention the following:

 - Bread dipped in vinegar: Dip a piece of bread with vinegar and apply it over the blow.